Sphereon-Opensource/pex-openapi/README.md

 npm pack
 ```

-Expected result is that a file `/target/sdks/models/typescript/sphereon-pe-models-M.m.p.tgz` is generated where `M.m.p` is arbitrary.
+The expected result is that a file `/target/sdks/models/typescript/sphereon-pe-models-M.m.p.tgz` is generated where `M.m.p` is arbitrary.

-### Step 3 : Create Project to use generated models
+### Step 3 : Create a project using the generated models

-The models generated can be used in your project.
-This is an example where you create a new `NPM` project to use `typescript` language, import and use `JwtObject`.
-Similarly, you can import and use other objects.
+The generated models can now be used in a project.
+The provided example will create a new `NPM` project using `typescript` as language.
+It will import and use `JwtObject`, similarly you can import and use other objects.

 ```
 cd '<workspace>'